Billy Taylor

 *Billy Taylor was born on this date in 1921.
 He was a Black composer, educator, broadcaster, and piano player.

 From Greenville, NC, William Billy Taylor, Sr. graduated from Virginia State College in 1942.
-He moved to New York and played with such major musicians as Ben Webster, Eddie South, and Slam Stewart, among others.
-In 1944 he recorded with Stuff Smith.
-In 1951 he was the house pianist at Birdland, and soon afterward, Taylor formed his first of many trios.
+He moved to New York and played with major musicians such as Ben Webster, Eddie South, and Slam Stewart.
+In 1944, he recorded with Stuff Smith.
+In 1951, he was the house pianist at Birdland, and soon afterward, Taylor formed his first of many trios.

 With over twenty-three honorary doctoral degrees, Taylor was also the recipient of two Peabody Awards, the NEA Jazz Masters Award (1998), an Emmy Award (1983) for "Outstanding Informational, Cultural or Historical Programming," a Grammy Award (2004)[8] and a host of prestigious and highly coveted prizes, such as the National Medal of Arts (1992), the Tiffany Award, and the Lifetime Achievement Award from Down Beat Magazine.
 He was honored in 2001 with the American Society of Composers, Authors, and Publishers (ASCAP) Jazz Living Legend Award and elected to the Hall of Fame for the International Association for Jazz Education.